 |Cloud Security—dynamic resources lead to blurred security boundaries and no clear perimeter||On-Premises Security—static resources contain security boundaries at the network perimeter|

-Security concerns of primary types of cloud environments
+Cloud security challenges: security concerns of primary types of cloud environments

 Public cloud services are hosted by third-party companies like Amazon Web Services (AWS), Google Cloud, and Microsoft Azure.
 While the services offer efficient and cost-effective authentication management and access control, the shared resources model of these services can result in poor security.